Grantees

 Neighborhood outreach with New Justice Project’s canvassers

-The Workers Confluene Fund’s application process is currently by invitation only.
+Workers Confluence Fund’s application process is currently by invitation only.
 Please contact jilian@workersfundmn.org if you believe your organization’s work may be a fit for Confluence funding.

 Awood Center

 The Twin Cities of Minneapolis and Saint Paul are home to the largest East African Diaspora population in North America.
 According to workers and organizers, employers like Amazon hire from this immigrant community in order to take advantage of their lack of familiarity with American workplace norms and their rights as workers.
-Awood is developing the leadership of East African Amazon workers and holding Amazon accountable on workers rights for safety, dignity, discrimination, and worker voice through direct actions, public policy changes, and media, and they are broadening the impact of their work through collaborations with Teamsters Local 120 and SEIU Local 26.
+Awood educates and organizes East African workers to stand up to this systemic injustice.
+Through direct actions, public policy advocacy, and media campaigns, Awood’s worker-leaders have won numerous victories around fair pay, safety, and religious acommodations such as prayer breaks.

 Centro de Trabajadores Unidos en la Lucha